sKaiCzar/transpiler-collection-lc/README.md

 # transpiler-collection-lc
-collection of transpilers for lambda calculus
+A collection of transpilers for lambda calculus implimented in various languages.

+Please create pull requests to respective language name branch